-2 Giles Moffatt.
-3 I have read the following quotation from the 4 statement of Giles Moffatt.
-Once again I categorically 5 deny this incident.
-I have no recollection of any such 6 incident on any bus.
-Over the years I organised or 7 assisted on countless trips involving coaches, but the 8 incidents described by this pupil would be completely 9 alien to me.
+Giles Moffatt.
+I have read the following quotation from the statement of Giles Moffatt.
+Once again I categorically deny this incident.
+I have no recollection of any such incident on any bus.
+Over the years I organised or assisted on countless trips involving coaches, but the incidents described by this pupil would be completely alien to me.
 You couldn't do it.
-Bus drivers on school 10 trips always remained at the coach entrance or in the 11 coach itself.
-An incident like that would certainly 12 have been reported by him to the school.
-13 The pupil states that the boy was the son of a staff 14 member.
-In the event that did happen, I could not have 15 done anything other than contact my colleague whom 16 I knew well to explain my action.
-I have no idea why 17 this is being said.
-Had it happened it would have 18 constituted abuse, but I would never have contemplated 19 doing anything like that.
-20 My memory hasn't been affected by the passage of 21 time for this or any of the allegations that are being 22 made.
-23 Philip Woyka. ~ 1 incident.
-I never hit a boy in the head in such a way that he hit his head on the desk causing him to fall to the floor.
-I reject that.
-If I had caused a boy to be knocked out by banging his head on a desk he would have had to go to the hospital.
-At the A&E they would want full details of exactly what had happened, so my actions would have been reported.
+Bus drivers on school trips always remained at the coach entrance or in the coach itself.
+An incident like that would certainly have been reported by him to the school.
+The pupil states that the boy was the son of a staff member.
+In the event that did happen, I could not have done anything other than contact my colleague whom I knew well to explain my action.
+I have no idea why this is being said.
+Had it happened it would have constituted abuse, but I would never have contemplated doing anything like that.
+My memory hasn't been affected by the passage of

+21 time for this or any of the allegations that are being 22 made.